AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/new-home/add-edit-remove-widgets-in-new-home.md

 ---
 product-area: home
 navigation-topic: new-home
-title: Add, edit, or remove widgets in New Home
+title: Add, edit, or remove widgets in Home
 description: You can choose from a number of widgets to customize the content that appears on your Home page.
-These widgets can be resized and arranged on your Home page.
+These widgets can be resized and rearranged.
-author: Nolan
+author: Courtney
 feature: Get Started with Workfront
 exl-id: 81f32dfe-cde0-4e61-a542-9b99a18a3953
 ---

-# Add, edit, or remove widgets in New Home
+# Add, edit, or remove widgets in Home

 You can choose from a number of widgets to customize the content that appears on your Home page.
 These widgets can be resized and rearranged.